-Gas decision must be clearer: region asks court for ruling
+Gas decree must be clearer: region asks court for ruling

 At the request of the regional authorities, a preliminary relief judge will consider the 2023/2024 determination decision in The Hague this Thursday.
-The region believes that the gas decision is unclear and even contradictory on certain points.
+The region believes that the gas decree is gas decree and even contradictory on certain points.
 In mid-October, the region announced that it would appeal the decision and also request a preliminary injunction.

 Regional commitment: clarify decision

-The gas decision is a far-reaching decision that affects the rights of residents.
-Gas extraction from the Groningen field causes damage, insecurity, and disruption.
+The gas decree a far-reaching decision that affects residents' rights.
+Gas extraction from the Groningen field causes damage, unsafe conditions, and disruption.
 That is why the decision must be clear and consistent.
-However, the region feels that the gas decision lacks clarity and consistency and already pointed this out to the State Secretary in the draft decision.
+However, the region feels that the gas decree lacks clarity and consistency gas decree already pointed this out to the State Secretary when the draft decision was presented.
 The State Secretary has not acted on the region's comments.

 Much uncertainty for residents in current decision